Skip to content

 Library Champions (5th)

 The College library runs a volunteering scheme for students who have a passion for books, information skills and giving back to the College community.
-You will have the opportunity to learn the role of a librarian and complete a number of our everyday tasks such as shelving, displays, stock selection and customer service.
-The library champions are invited to volunteer in the library around their timetable with no set hours for the role.
-Champions contribute ideas and enthusiasm into the library team, and help to ensure that the College library meets the needs of its student body.
-Previous experience is not necessary, and volunteering can be tailored to suit each student’s interests and strengths.
-This is a great opportunity to gain valuable employability and study skills for progression after College.
+You will have the opportunity to learn the role of a librarian and help with tasks such as shelving, displays, stock selection and customer service.
+Champions volunteer weekly over the term, around their timetable, and all training is provided.
+This is a great opportunity to gain work experience and learn valuable research skills, while also contributing students' ideas and enthusiasm to the library's service.

 Mock Trial Competition (5th / Year 2)